 After cancer surgery exercise plays an invaluable role in helping one return to the strength and fitness level that was maintained prior to surgery.
-In many cases, due to lack of physical activity prior to surgery, patients are able to reach new heights in strength, flexibility, and cardiovascular conditioning.
+In many cases, due to lack of physical activity prior to surgery, clients can reach new heights in strength, flexibility, and cardiovascular conditioning.
 There are certain postural implications that often arise after mastectomy and lymph node dissection that are often compounded by reconstruction and radiation.
-After years of working with cancer survivors, we declare with certainty, that most of these issues can be dramatically improved upon if not entirely corrected, through the proper combination of stretching and strengthening.
+After years of working with cancer survivors, we declare with certainty that most of these issues can be dramatically improved upon if not entirely corrected, through the proper combination of stretching and strengthening.
 Anytime there is an amputation, it will ultimately result in some type of muscle imbalance.
 These issues will not correct themselves.
-Unfortunately, even patients who undergo physical therapy are released long before they are fully recovered, leaving the patient to go it alone in determining how to resume normal activities.
-In addition, when patients receive radiation to a particular area, there is bound to be some tightness, perhaps even scar tissue, where they received treatment.
+Unfortunately, even clients who undergo physical therapy are released long before they are fully recovered, leaving the patient to go it alone in determining how to resume normal activities.
+In addition, when clients receive radiation to a particular area, there is bound to be some tightness, perhaps even scar tissue, where they received treatment.
 This can cause tightening in that area, and depending on where it is, can also contribute to many postural deviations.
-These postural imbalances are notable in most people due to everyday circumstances i.e.; working at a computer all day, holding a phone between your ear and your shoulder, sitting at a desk all day, holding a baby on one hip etc...
-Not only are they compounded by the surgery and radiation, but they can create a chain reaction, leading to neck, back, hip, knee, and even ankle pain.
+These postural imbalances are notable in most people due to everyday circumstances i.e.; working at a computer all day, holding a phone between your ear and your shoulder, sitting at a desk all day, holding a baby on one hip etc. Not only are they compounded by the surgery and radiation, but they can create a chain reaction, leading to neck, back, hip, knee, and even ankle pain.

 A thorough postural assessment can determine what areas need to be stretched to relieve tightness and spasm and which need to be strengthened to create a counter balance.

 Let's not forget about the many benefits of cardiovascular conditioning.
-Many of you may still be suffering from fatigue long after your treatment has ended.
+Many of your clients may still be suffering from fatigue long after their treatment has ended.
 Cardiovascular training, biking, walking, running, etc., will produce endorphins that will give them much needed energy.

 Unfortunately, chemotherapy and radiation can have a detrimental effect on the heart and lungs.
-The good news is that both can be strengthened through a regular cardiovascular exercise program.
+100,143 The good news is that both can be strengthened through a regular cardiovascular exercise program.
 Swimming can provide an excellent source of relief for tight muscles without putting excessive strain on them.
-The buoyancy of the water allows for a wonderful workout that allows you to focus on range of motion for your arms and shoulders.
-This is highly recommended for breast cancer patients, particularly those who have undergone an axillary node dissection.
-Swimming should not be limited only to breast cancer patients, however, for it has benefits for everyone.
-Those clients suffering from arthritis will want to make sure the water is at least eighty-four degrees.
+The buoyancy of the water allows for a wonderful workout that allows clients to focus on range of motion for their arms and shoulders.
+This is highly recommended for breast cancer clients, particularly those who have undergone an axillary node dissection.
+129,144 Swimming should not be limited only to breast cancer clients, however, for it has benefits for everyone.
+Swimming may even have a "leg-up" on cardio workouts in that it has built-in strength training benefits and works several muscle groups at once.
+Those clients suffering from arthritis will want to make sure the water is at least eighty degrees.
+185 If your client has a catheter or feeding tube or compromised immune system (chemotherapy/ splenectomy/radiation) they should avoid public swimming pools and hot tubs, lake, or ocean water and other exposures that may cause infections.
+187